AdobeDocs/commerce-admin.en/help/b2b/assign-companies.md

     ![New Company](./assets/company-hierarchy-grid.png){width="700" zoomable="yes"}

-    When you expand this view, you can see existing company assignments, if any exist:

-    - A `current company indicator` appears if company is a parent company.
+    When you expand this view, you can see existing company assignments, if any exist.
+The parent company always appear on top of the _[!UICONTROL Company Hierarchy]_ grid with a `current company indicator` shown in the company line being edited.
-    - A `child company indicator` appears if company is a child company.

 1. Companies available for assignment are listed in the grid.
 Select the companies to assign, then select **[!UICONTROL Assign Selected Companies]**.